 Details of practice

-Eva is developing a broad practice across chambers’ main areas of expertise, with a particular focus on crime and quasi-criminal matters.
+Eva practises across chambers’ main areas of expertise, with a particular focus on crime and quasi-criminal matters.

-Eva regularly appears in the Crown Court and magistrates’ courts, for both defence and prosecution.
+Eva regularly appears in the criminal courts, for both defence and prosecution.

-She prosecutes on behalf of the Crown Prosecution Service, as well as a range of other agencies including local authorities, Transport for London, the Security Industry Authority, and the Probation Service.
+She prosecutes on behalf of the Crown Prosecution Service, as well as a range of other agencies including local authorities, Transport for London, the Security Industry Authority, the Information Commissioner’s Office, and the Probation Service.

 Eva has experience dealing with criminal matters out of court, such as advising on written representations to prosecuting agencies and to the Disclosure and Barring Service.

 She is currently instructed as junior counsel in a case arising from a National Crime Agency investigation into the possible breach of EU sanctions applying to a Russian individual.